Shafagh-Sepehr/cyber-security-bootcamp-summary/README.md

 I'm going through a cyber-security bootcamp and I write the stuff I think is usefull or important.

-I hope at the end this turn out to be a good cheat sheet for it.
+I hope it this turn out to be a good cheat sheet.

 git-book: https://shafagh.gitbook.io/try-hack-me/